kkrull/apprenticeship-blog/_posts/2018-05-02-state-machine-error-handling.md

 {% endhighlight %}

-## The Inpiration: Functional Programming
+## The Inspiration: Functional Programming

 It's a common practice in functional programming to make a state machine for complex workflows.
 The big idea is to **make a function for each state**.
 Some of those functions represent logical steps in a workflow, while others represent error states.
 You make a transition from one state to the other **simply by calling the function** that represents the desired state.